lagbolt/library/FRBRcatalogerrors/draft.md

   - BiblioCore (at Las Vegas Clark County Library District, Nevada)
   - CARL•Connect Discovery (at Frederick County Public Libraries, Maryland)

 The four systems are not all alike.
-Vega Discover is the most different, heavy on thumbnails (e.g., cover images) in addition to text, and displaying subject headings as "topics" and "concepts".
+Vega Discover is the most different, heavy on thumbnails (e.g., cover images and author photos) in addition to text, and displaying subject headings as "topics" and "concepts".
 CARL•Connect Discovery is the most conventional, based solidly on MARC records.

 ### Introduction